darrylwest/pluggable-webapp/docs/key-management-security.md

 *   **DigitalOcean's Server-Side Encryption** is like the locked door on the warehouse where your valuables are stored.
 It protects against someone breaking into the building.
 *   **Client-Side Encryption** is like putting your valuables inside a personal, locked safe *before* you even put them in the warehouse.

-You need both.
-An attacker who picks the lock on the warehouse door (steals your API keys) still can't get into your personal safe (decrypt your data).
+We need both.
+An attacker who picks the lock on the warehouse door (steals our API keys) still can't get into our personal decrypted  data.

-In short: **Treat DigitalOcean Spaces as a secure vault for your *encrypted* data, not as a secure vault for your *unencrypted* data.**
+In short: **Treat DigitalOcean Spaces as a secure vault for *encrypted* data, not as a secure vault for *unencrypted* data.**
 ###### dpw | 2025.07.23